Published: 14th November 2024

 Big Thinking AI Matt Presentation

-Matt talked about the data models (LLM) these platforms rely on to create their content.
+Matt talked about the data models (LLMs) these platforms rely on to create their content.
 However, like any machine, the output is only as valuable as the information fed into it.
 If the data contains inaccuracies or biases, unsettling "hallucinations" begin to emerge.

 Big Thinking Matt Hallunincation 2